stevenmhunt/relk/README.md

 ### Constraints

-Moving beyond basic key/value pair storage, you can add key constraints when creating and retrieving key values:
+Moving beyond basic key-value pair storage, you can add key constraints when creating and retrieving key values:

 ```bash
 conch set mykey "another value" -k anotherkey=something
 ```

-This new value for `mykey` can co-exist with the original value added in the earlier example because the first key/value has no constraints, while this new value has the constraint of `anotherkey=something`.
+This new value for `mykey` can co-exist with the original value added in the earlier example because the first key-value has no constraints, while this new value has the constraint of `anotherkey=something`.
 Let's go ahead and retrieve this new value:

 ```bash
 conch get mykey -k anotherkey=something